1

 Is the concept of "everything" logically coherent?

 I would say largely yes, but within the framework of your views on ontology.
-Therefore, your "everything" and someone else's "everything" may not agree in definition.
+Therefore, your "everything" and someone else's "everything" may not agree with the definition.

 Long Answer